pusher/pusher-http-dotnet/README.md

 var pusher = new Pusher(APP_ID, APP_KEY, APP_SECRET, options);
 ```

+For best practise, you should create a `Pusher` singleton and reuse it.

 **Please Note:** the `Cluster` option is overridden by `HostName` option.
 So, if `HostName` is set then `Cluster` will be ignored.

 ## Configuration